 In Christianity, Halloween is All Hallows' Eve.
 It's the day before All Hallows' Day, which is otherwise called All Saints' - or All Souls' - Day.
-The name derives from the Old English 'hallowed' meaning holy or sanctified.
-This is where we got the modern day name of 'Halloween' from.
+The name derives from the Old English 'hallowed', meaning holy or sanctified.
+This is where we got the modern-day name of 'Halloween' from.

-The Western Church now observes All Saints' Day on 1st November, after Pope Gregory III dedicated a chapel to all the saints in St. Peter's Basilica in Rome in the 8th Century.
+The Western Church now observes All Saints' Day on November 1, after Pope Gregory III dedicated a chapel to all the saints in St. Peter's Basilica in Rome in the 8th Century.
 Traditionally, the Church held a vigil on All Hallows' Eve where worshippers would prepare themselves with prayers and fasting prior to the feast day itself.

 Why do we wear Halloween costumes?

 Samhain inspired Halloween costumes, as dressing up was a key part of the festivities for pagans.
-Traditionally, Celts would dress as animals and monsters so that fairies didn't kidnap them.
+Traditionally, Celts would dress as animals and monsters so that fairies wouldn't kidnap them.
 The Celts believed the barriers between worlds broke during the celebration.

 Why do we go trick or treating?

-Trick or Treat might be a strange concept, but it was very common for children to do this during Samhain.
+Trick or treating might be a strange concept, but it was very common for children to do this during Samhain.
 Trick or treating evolved from a ritual where people dressed in spooky costumes, performed dances and received treats to appease the evil spirits.

 By the time Christianity had spread into Britain, a new practice had developed.
-During this time, poor people would visit the houses of the rich and receive pastries called soul cakes, in exchange for promises to pray for the homeowners' dead relatives.
+During this time, poor people would visit the houses of the rich and receive pastries - called soul cakes - in exchange for promises to pray for the homeowners' dead relatives.